SpatialDays/cubequery/README.md

  CubeQuery is made up of three components.

- 1) The server - This hosts the rest end points to create jobs and find out what jobs are available.
+ 1) The server - This [flask](https://flask.palletsprojects.com/en/1.1.x/) app hosts the rest end points to create jobs, find out what jobs are available and see what jobs are running.
  1) [Redis](https://redis.io/) - This hosts the task queue.
 Jobs are submitted from the server and then worked on by the workers.
- 1) The workers - This is a [celery](http://www.celeryproject.org/) worker that executes jobs from the queue as they arrive.
+ 1) The workers - This is a [celery](http://www.celeryproject.org/) worker that executes jobs from the queue.

+ The server and the workers will be based on the containers built from here.
+The redis deployment can use a standard redis container.

  When deploying this the server and the workers must have the same set of processes accessible on both containers.
  When adding a process: recreate the workers first, and then the server.